How much do you know about pesticides and your food?

 True or False:

-2. Pesticides that have been approved by the U.S. Environmental Protection Agency (“EPA-registered”) for use by farmers are “safe” when used as directed.
+2. Pesticides that have been EPA-approved for use by farmers (“EPA-registered”) are “safe” when used as directed.
 Answer

-3. When the EPA looks at a pesticide to decide whether to register it for use in the U.S., its primary concern is to ensure that there are no significant human health or environmental risks presented by the chemical.
+3. When the EPA looks at a pesticide to decide whether to register it for use in the United States, its primary concern is to ensure that the chemical presents no significant human health or environmental risks.
 Answer

-4. The EPA performs toxicity tests on pesticides prior to registration.
+4. The EPA performs toxicity tests on pesticides before registration.
 Answer

 5. The federal government prohibits use of pesticides known to cause cancer.
 Answer

 6. The EPA takes the necessary precautions to ensure pesticide levels are safe for our infants and children.
 Answer

 7. “Weed and Feed” and other combinations of fertilizers and pesticides are a safe, environmentally responsible and effective means to give your lawn all the care it needs to thrive.
 Answer

 8. Cancer is the primary risk from chronic, longterm exposure to pesticides.
 Answer

 9. The "Inert Ingredients" included in pesticides are biologically inactive and hence not hazardous.
 Answer